varigence/docs/bimlflex/release-notes/new-features-2020.2.md

 ### BimlFlex Accelerator

-The BimlFlex Accelerator has undergone numerous changes to improve user experience and usability, including:
+The BimlFlex Accelerator has undergone numerous changes to improve user experience and functionality, including:

-- Connection point handles now show upon selection of entities.
+- Connection point handles now show upon selection of entities
-- Context menu appears on paths when location is selected.
+- Context menu appears on paths when location is selected
-- Path calculation updated to support multiple connection points between entities.
+- Path calculation updated to support multiple connection points between entities
-- Drag and drop behavior added to add references between connection points.
+- Drag and drop behavior updated to add references between connection points
-- Ellipses outside of nodes added to match application stylings.
+- Ellipses outside of nodes added to match application stylings
-- Relationship modeling default grid layout now adds the relationships between entities, with smaller connectors.
+- Relationship modeling default grid layout now adds the relationships between entities, with smaller connectors
-- Merged UOW now uses material modals and UOW drag now only highlights valid targets.
+- Merged UOW now uses material modals
+- UOW drag now only highlights valid targets

 For additional documentation regarding the new behaviors for the BimlFlex Accelerator, please see: **insert link to BFX Accelerator documentation here**